NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Vehicle: Present**

 Whether there is an electric vehicle battery present.
-Cannot be included if an electric vehicle is modeled as a plug load as specified by the `misc_plug_loads_vehicle_present` argument.
+If the `misc_plug_loads_vehicle_present` argument is true, this argument is superseded and vehicle charging will be modeled as a plug load only.

 - **Name:** ``ev_battery_present``
 - **Type:** ``Boolean``